- B.A., St. John’s College, Annapolis, 1997

 - M.F.A., University of Maryland, College Park 2003

 - Holocaust Studies

 - Graphic Narrative

-Jehanne Dubrow is the author of four poetry collections, including most recently Red Army Red and Stateside (Northwestern University Press, 2012 and 2010).
-In 2015, University of New Mexico Press will publish her fifth book of poems, The Arranged Marriage.
-Her poetry, creative nonfiction, and book reviews have appeared in journals such as Southern Review, The New Republic, Poetry, Ploughshares, The Hudson Review, The New England Review, West Branch, Gulf Coast, Blackbird, Copper Nickel, Prairie Schooner, as well as on Poetry Daily and Verse Daily.
+Jehanne Dubrow is the author of five poetry collections, including most recently The Arranged Marriage (UNMP, 2015), Red Army Red (Northwestern UP, 2012), and Stateside (Northwestern UP, 2010).
+Her poetry, creative nonfiction, and book reviews have appeared in journals such as Southern Review, The New Republic, Poetry, Ploughshares, The Hudson Review, The New England Review, The New York Times Magazine, Copper Nickel, Prairie Schooner, as well as on Poetry Daily, Verse Daily, and American Life in Poetry.